 Progesterone is a hormone that the body produces naturally.
 It plays an essential role in pregnancy and fertility.

-Signs of low progesterone levels include:
+Signs of low progesterone levels

-- missed or late periods
+- irregular menstrual periods, which may be missed or late

 - spotting or cramping during pregnancy

 For people with low progesterone levels, doctors can prescribe progesterone supplements, such as Crinone or Prometrium.
 Progesterone supplements can come in capsule, gel, suppository, or injectable forms.